Zurly-0/gato-bot/README.md

 Install Python 3 if it is not installed already <br />
 Open CMD/Terminal <br />
 Type `pip install -r requirements.txt` <br />
-Put your bots token into the file <br />
+Put your bots token into the .env file <br />
 Run `gato-bot.py` <br />
 The rest will be easy to understand!